compss211/git-disaster-repo/README.md

-# HW2: Git Troubleshooting Lab
+# HW2: Git Troubleshooting

-Welcome to your Git Troubleshooting Lab.
 This document provides guidance on how to investigate and fix common issues in this intentionally broken Git repository.

 ## General Workflow